mvukov/rules_ros2/README.md

 ## What works?

-At the moment it is only supported to build C++ nodes.
+At the moment it is only supported to build C++ and Python nodes.
 ROS2 package versions target ROS2 Foxy.
 In particular: